saivarunkotha/UMBC-DATA606-Capstone/docs/fake_news_report_proposal.md

 ### Data sources:

-The dataset used for this project was obtained from an online source consisting of fake and real news articles.
+The dataset used for this project was obtained from an kaggle repository consisting of fake and real news articles.
 The dataset is pre-labeled for binary classification, where the target variable represents whether a news article is fake or real.

 ### Data size: